Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Vulvar cancer is rare.
 About 4,850 women in the United States will be diagnosed with this cancer this year.

-Vulvar cancer accounts for 4% of female reproductive cancers and only 0.6% of all cancers in women.
+Vulvar cancer accounts for 4% of female reproductive cancers and only 0.6% of all cancer in women.

 About 1,030 women will die this year from vulvar cancer.